greearb/lanforge-scripts/py-json/README.md

         * `run_filter()` : This function will run the filter specified by the `filter` argument on the pcap file specified by the `pcap_file` argument.
 It redirects this output into a txt file in /tmp and returns the lines in that file as an array.
+## realm_test.py ##
-  * `realm_test.py`: exercises realm.py
+Exercises realm.py
+## show_ports.py ##
-  * `show_ports.py`: this simple example shows how to gather a digest of ports
+This simple example shows how to gather a digest of ports
+## test_l4.py ##
-  * `test_l4.py`: example of how to use LFRequest to create a L4 endpoint
+Example of how to use LFRequest to create a L4 endpoint
+## wct-example.py ##
-  * `wct-example.py`: example of using expect on port 3990 to operate a WiFi Capacity Test
+Example of using expect on port 3990 to operate a WiFi Capacity Test
+## ws-sta-monitor.py ##
-  * `ws-sta-monitor.py`: websocket 8081 client that filters interesting station events from the lfclient websocket
+Websocket 8081 client that filters interesting station events from the lfclient websocket